 These are basic standards that any legal system must have to produce rational and fair outcomes.

-As part of this work, we run periodic assessments of accrediting bodies and state governments.
+As part of our work, we run periodic assessments of accrediting bodies and state governments.

 This article looks frankly at state government nomination policies and gives an assessment about which state government has the best program.

 In our view, the ACT Government has the best state nomination program of any state or territory government in Australia.